JHUDMC/Manual/LabOperations.md

 - If they have mastered the skills to your satisfaction, add them to the authorization group on the Active Directory tool and to allow them to reserve the gear.
 - You may also remind them that just because they can safely operate the equipment doesn't mean they can make great art and suggest they take some inspiring workshops or arrange for one-on-one training by an experienced StuStaffer or for mentoring by a ProStaffer.

+Check the [Resource Guide](ResourceGuides.md) page for guides to authorization on specific equipment.